-- 1. ▶ Insert a memory card from VIPA (VSD, VSC) into your CPU. ♦ Chap.
-4.16 'Deployment storage media VSD, VSC' page 101 - 2.
+- 1. Insert a memory card from VIPA (VSD, VSC) into your CPU. § Chapter 4.15 'Deployment storage media VSD, VSC' on page 89 - 2.
 Turn on the CPU, to activate the WebVisu functionality, you have to establish an Overall reset. - ⇒ As long as the memory card is inserted, the WebVisu functionality remains activated even after a power cycle.
 When the project is transferred from the SPEED7 Studio, the WebVisu project is automatically transferred to the inserted memory card.